endland/sniffer-iso15118vse/README.md

 1. Add OUI to dissect ISO15118 VSE message

-    * /wireshark_vse_version/epan/dissectors/oui.h
+    * /wireshark15118vse/epan/dissectors/oui.h

       * line 85 - 87 : add OUI (0x70b3d5)

+2. ADD OUI Name

+    * /wireshark15118vse/manuf

+      * line 24725, 26569 :  Add OUI Name

-2. Call function when OUI == 0x70b3d5
+3. Call function when OUI == 0x70b3d5

-    * /wireshark_vse_version/epan/dissectors/packet-ieee80211.c
+    * /wireshark15118vse/epan/dissectors/packet-ieee80211.c

       * line 19822 - 19832 :  if OUI == 0x70b3d5, goto line 13284 and call (dissect_vendor_ie_v2g) function

-3. Add variables for dissecting
+4. Add variables for dissecting

-    * /wireshark_vse_version/epan/dissectors/packet-ieee80211.c
+    * /wireshark15118vse/epan/dissectors/packet-ieee80211.c

       * line 4794 - 4806 :  initialised to -1 that records our protocol
       * line 5840 - 5842 :  initialised to -1 when added a child node to the protocol tree which is where we will do our detail dissection.
                             The expansion of this node is controlled by the ett_v2g_flags_tree variable.
       * line 36716 - 36718 :  add ett_v2g_flags_tree

-4. Dissect_vendor_ie_v2g function
+5. Dissect_vendor_ie_v2g function

-    * /wireshark_vse_version/epan/dissectors/packet-ieee80211.c
+    * /wireshark15118vse/epan/dissectors/packet-ieee80211.c

       * line 13284 - 13338 :  do the actual dissecting